-Our first trip to Paros was a surprise trip to Paros for Tasha’s 30th birthday.
+Our first trip to Paros was a surprise trip to Paros for my 30th birthday.
 The Greek Island of Paros had been on our list of places to visit in Greece for years.
 So it was a wonderful experience to check out all the best things to do on Paros Island, Greece.
 Who knew that years later, we would get married on the island?

 Paros is the posh little sister to its more famous Cycladic neighbors, Santorini and Mykonos.
 It’s an enticing mixture of charming towns, inviting locals, water sports, boutique shops, and sandy beaches.
 The two hubs of Parikia and Naoussa are a heady maze of white-washed streets.